River Valley Medical Assistants take the World by Storm...

 The program also provides the student with a strong background in computers.
 The computer related courses include Introduction to Computer Applications, Computerized Accounting, and Spreadsheets.

 In addition to the specialized accounting and computer courses, the student will take other business courses including Introduction to Business, Business Law, and Principles of Management.
 The program includes a general education component that complements the business courses.

 The combination of these three elements (accounting, computers, and related business courses) will give the student a well-rounded and solid business education.

 The accounting program graduate will be prepared for a number of careers in the business world.
 The graduate could work in an accounting office of any business, hospital, manufacturing plant, bank, insurance company or in a public accountant's office as a junior accountant.
 Applicants to the Accounting Program must meet the general admission requirement of the College.
 The evening degree option will take more than 2 years to complete.
-Courses may be taken in Claremont, at the Academic Center in Keene and online.
+Courses may be taken in Claremont, at the Academic Centers in Keene or Lebanon and online.

 The Accounting Program is accredited by the Accreditation Council for Business Schools and Programs (ACBSP), 7007 College Boulevard, Suite 420, Overland Park, Kansas 66211; 913-339-9356, www.acbsp.org.
 Additionally, as the program is fully accredited by ACBSP, transfers to bachelor's degree programs are available for those who seek to further their education.

 College Navigator - You can visit this page for student achievement information such as graduates, retention, job placement, continuing education, licensure, etc.